 The Board appoints an Executive Secretary for the Committee.
 The Executive Secretary reports Fund performance, records meeting minutes, and executes all other reports requested by the Committee.

-The Board periodically delegates specific authority to the Committee, including:
+The Board delegates specific authority to the Committee, including, but not limited to:

 Authorities